By: Shane Rempel

 Shane Rempel is a System Planner at Calgary Homeless Foundation.

 Friday May 5th is the official launch of the 2017 Refresh of the Calgary Plan to Prevent and End Youth Homelessness.
 The new plan focuses on a housing-first approach, and identifies four main priorities with prevention as the most critical, others include: leadership and engagement, systems, and housing.
-The Youth Plan utilizes years of research into the causes and challenges unique to the youth population, and develop appropriate responses to support the needs particular to youth, while breaking down barriers youth face due to their age and stage of development.
+The Youth Plan utilizes years of research into the causes and challenges unique to the youth population, and seeks to develop appropriate responses to support the needs particular to youth, while breaking down barriers youth face due to their age and stage of development.

 In 2011, Calgary became the first jurisdiction in Canada to launch a strategic plan to end youth homelessness.
 A separate plan for youth is necessary because youth experiencing homelessness, like all young people, are experiencing significant developmental changes – social, physical, emotional, and cognitive.
 It’s important to acknowledge that many adults experiencing homelessness had their first experience with homelessness as a youth, which is why it’s so important to prevent and end youth homelessness.
 Youth homelessness is unique because: